 A copy of the patent, for which reexamination is requested, should be provided in a single column paste-up format so that amendments can be easily entered and to ease printing.
-See also \MPEP\ 2219.
+See also MPEP@ 2219.

-"(5) A certification that a copy of the request filed by a person other than the patent owner has been served in its entirely on the patent owner at the address as provided for in § 1.33(c).
+other than the patent owner has been served in its entirely on the patent owner at the address as provided for in § 1.33(c).
 The name and address of the party served must be indicated.
 If service was not possible, a duplicate copy must be supplied to the Office."

 If the request is filed by a person other than the patent owner, a certification that a copy of the request papers has been served on the patent owner must be included.
 The request should be as complete as possible since there is no guarantee that the examiner will consider other prior art when making the decision on the request.
 Also, if no statement is filed by the patent owner, no later reply may be filed by the requester.
-See also \MPEP@ 2220.
+See also MPEP@ 2220.